Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Heston model

 We consider an open bounded domain $\Omega$ with the boundary $\Gamma = \Gamma_D\cup\Gamma_N$, where on $\Gamma_D$ the Dirichlet and on $\Gamma_N$ the Neumann boundary conditions are prescribed, respectively.
-Then, the log transformed PDE given in (\ref{pdex1}) is expressed as a diffusion-convection-reaction equation
+Then, the log-transformed PDE \eqref{pdex1} for European options is expressed as the following RCD equation

 where $\mathbf{n}$ is the outward unit normal vector, $\mathbf{z}=(v,x)^T$, throughout this paper, is the spatial element.
-In \eqref{convdiff_x}, the diffusion matrix and convective field are given by
+In \eqref{convdiff_x}, the diffusion matrix and convection field are given by